JalmarazMartn/jamcopilotprompthelper/README.md

-# jamcopilotprompthelper README
+# jamcopilotpromptmanager README

-This is the README for your extension "jamcopilotprompthelper".
 This extension allows you to create and save new small prompts for GitHub Copilot.

 ## Features